 Click the “Change query” button on the CSWP properties dialog, and click the “Switch to Advanced Mode” label under “Basics”:

-Now, change your query to the following…noting that your “ContentTypeId” value will be different in your system.
-Everything else should be identical if you’re following along step-by-step.
-This query is pulling in anything under the current site, with the content type matching that of “Sales Contracts” where the Expire Date (which is mapped to RefinableDate00) is greater than or equal to today:
+Change the query to the following.
+The “ContentTypeId” value will be different in your system.
+This query is pulling in anything under the current site, with the content type matching that of “Sales Contracts”.
+It also filters where the Expire Date is greater than or equal to today:

-This is being done because sales doesn’t want their quick search to include any sales contracts that are already expired.
-Finally, switch to the “Sorting” tab, which is not available in Basic mode, and sort by the Expire Date in Ascending order so that Sales Contracts which expire the soonest will appear at the top of the search results.
+Switch to the “Sorting” tab by changing to Advanced Mode.
+Afterwards, sort by the Expire Date in Ascending order so that Sales Contracts which expire the soonest will appear at the top of the search results.